Types of Degrees Journalism Majors Are Getting

 |Hispanic or Latino||145|

-Students from other countries are interested in Journalism, too.
+Journalism appeals to people across the globe.
 About 22.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea